Ground-effect vehicle: Design

-Placing the same wing near a surface such as the water or the ground has the effect of increasing the aspect ratio, but without having the complications associated with a long and slender wing, so that the short stubs on a GEV can produce just as much lift as the much larger wing on a transport aircraft, though it can do this only when close to the earth's surface.
-Once sufficient speed has built up, some GEVs may be capable of leaving ground effect and functioning as normal aircraft until they approach their destination.
-The distinguishing characteristic is that they are unable to land or take off without a significant amount of help from the ground effect cushion, and cannot climb until they have reached a much higher speed.
+Placing the wing near a surface has the same effect as increasing the aspect ratio because the surface prevents wingtip vortices from expanding, but without the complications associated with a long, slender wing.
+The stubby wings on a GEV can produce as much lift as the much larger wing on a transport aircraft, though only while close to the earth's surface.
+Once sufficient speed has built up, some GEVs can function as conventional aircraft until approaching a destination.
+However, they are unable to land or take off without a significant amount of help from the ground effect, and cannot climb until they have reached a much higher speed.
+The greater the wingspan, the less drag created for each unit of lift and the greater the efficiency of the wing.

-A GEV is sometimes characterized as a transition between a hovercraft and an aircraft, although this is not correct as a hovercraft is statically supported upon a cushion of pressurized air from an onboard downward-directed fan.
-Some GEV designs, such as the Russian Lun and Dingo, have used forced blowing under the wing by auxiliary engines to increase the high pressure area under the wing to assist the takeoff; however they differ from hovercraft in still requiring forward motion to generate sufficient lift to fly.
+GEVs are not statically supported upon a cushion of pressurized air from a downward-directed fan.
+Some GEV designs, such as the Russian Lun and Dingo, blew air under the wing using auxiliary engines to assist takeoff; however they still require forward motion to generate sufficient lift to fly, unlike hovercraft, also lacking low-speed hover capability.
+GEVs also have no contact with the surface when in flight.